OpportunityInsights/EconomicTracker/docs/oi_tracker_data_dictionary.src.md

 Small business openings data from [Womply](https://www.womply.com/).

 - `merchants_all`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020.
-- ~~`merchants_inchigh`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in high income (quartile 4 of median income) ZIP codes.~~
+- `merchants_inchigh`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in high income (quartile 4 of median income) ZIP codes.
-- ~~`merchants_incmiddle`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in middle income (quartiles 2 & 3 of median income) ZIP codes.~~
+- `merchants_incmiddle`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in middle income (quartiles 2 & 3 of median income) ZIP codes.
-- ~~`merchants_inclow`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in low income (quartile 1 of median income) ZIP codes.~~
+- `merchants_inclow`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in low income (quartile 1 of median income) ZIP codes.
 - `merchants_ss40`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in transportation (NAICS supersector 40).
 - `merchants_ss60`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in professional and business services (NAICS supersector 60).
 - `merchants_ss65`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in education and health services (NAICS supersector 65).
 - `merchants_ss70`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in leisure and hospitality (NAICS supersector 70).

-**Note:** County-level data and breakdowns by High/Middle/Low income ZIP codes have been temporarily removed since the August 21st 2020 update due to revisions in the structure of the raw data we receive.
-We hope to add them back to the OI Economic Tracker soon.

 ### Womply Revenue

 Small business revenue data from [Womply](https://www.womply.com/).

 - `revenue_all`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020.
-- ~~`revenue_inchigh`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in high income (quartile 4 of median income) zipcodes.~~
+- `revenue_inchigh`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in high income (quartile 4 of median income) zipcodes.
-- ~~`revenue_incmiddle`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in middle income (quartiles 2 & 3 of median income) zipcodes.~~
+- `revenue_incmiddle`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in middle income (quartiles 2 & 3 of median income) zipcodes.
-- ~~`revenue_inclow`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in low income (quartile 1 of median income) zipcodes.~~
+- `revenue_inclow`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in low income (quartile 1 of median income) zipcodes.
 - `revenue_ss40`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in transportation (NAICS supersector 40).
 - `revenue_ss60`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in professional and business services (NAICS supersector 60).
 - `revenue_ss65`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in education and health services (NAICS supersector 65).
 - `revenue_ss70`: Percent change in net revenue for small businesses, calculated as a seven-day moving average, seasonally adjusted, and indexed to January 4-31 2020 in leisure and hospitality (NAICS supersector 70).

-**Note:** County-level data and breakdowns by High/Middle/Low income ZIP codes have been temporarily removed since the August 21st 2020 update due to revisions in the structure of the raw data we receive.
-We hope to add them back to the OI Economic Tracker soon.

 ### Zearn